mindstorm8191/settlerswarlords/notes/futureprocesses.md

 4. Jars will need to be sealed and left to sit for a time, let's say 20 minutes.
 There is a 1 in 5 chance that the jar will produce wine; the others will become vinegar
 5. Jars that produced wine (and not vinegar) can be used for wine making again, this time having 100% chance of making wine

+### Torches

+1. Torches will be necessary for underground exploration, beyond using a Fire Miner
+2. Torches, in reality, can be made from many different sources.
+For this we will use a short stick, a unit of dried straw, and a flamable liquid; the earliest available source is animal fats, captured from a grease pan under the Campfire.
+3. Torches will only last a minute or two

 ### Mining

 1. How do you mind without a pickaxe?
 The secret is Thermal Shock.